Handling and resolving complaints from members relating to their members' agent and/or managing agent.

 3.5 You should aim to respond to the member's complaint within four weeks from its receipt.
 If you cannot do so, you should send a letter to the member within this period explaining why and indicating when a substantive response will be sent.

 3.6 If it becomes apparent that you will not be able to respond substantively to the member's complaint within eight weeks from its receipt, you should send a letter to the member within this period explaining why and indicating when a substantive response will be sent.
 In your letter you should inform the member that he or she may have the right to have their complaint determined under Lloyd's Arbitration Scheme for Members and Underwriting Agents and you should provide him or her with details of that scheme (see paragraph 4.2 below).

 4. Written responses

-4.1 You should prepare a written response to the Member's complaint setting out the findings of your investigation and whether you accept the member's complaint or whether you reject it.
+4.1 You should prepare a written response to the Member's complaint.
+This should set out: (i) what you have (and have not) investigated and why; (ii) the findings of your investigation; and (iii) whether you accept the member's complaint or whether you reject it.
 If you reject the member's complaint you should give reasons for your decision.

 4.3 You should discuss your response with your manager.

 5.1 You should create a file on the member's complaint which should contain copies of all correspondence and relevant notes of discussions relating to your investigation of the complaint.
 Arrangements should be made for this file to be retained for a period of three years from the date of the last item of correspondence on it.
 So far as possible complaints files should be stored in digital form to save storage costs and for ease of retrieval.

 Please note: Lloyd's accepts no responsibility for the content of external sites.